List of recurring The Simpsons characters: Poochie

-Poochie (voiced by Dan Castellaneta when voiced by Homer Simpson, Alex Rocco in "Little Big Mom") is an anthropomorphic dog that appeared in "The Itchy & Scratchy & Poochie Show".
+Poochie (voiced by Dan Castellaneta when voiced by Homer Simpson, Alex Rocco when voiced by Roger Meyers Jr. in "The Itchy & Scratchy & Poochie Show”) is an anthropomorphic dog that appeared in "The Itchy & Scratchy & Poochie Show".
 When network executives decided that The Itchy and Scratchy Show needed an update to keep the "interest" of its audience, they devised Poochie, a cartoon dog "with an attitude".
 After widespread auditions, Homer was chosen to provide Poochie's voice.
 The character debuted to an unimpressed audience, following a massive publicity campaign; he only served to interfere with the well-oiled machine of hyperviolent slapstick that Itchy and Scratchy had perfected over the years.
 When dissatisfied viewers flooded the network with letters crying for Poochie's immediate removal, if not death, the executives decided to get rid of the character.
 Homer begged for another chance, insisting that Poochie would grow on the audience; this argument held little weight until the actress who performed voices for both Itchy and Scratchy declared her support for Poochie as well.
 However, Homer was shocked when the next cartoon aired: it contained a hastily animated, retroscripted segment stating that Poochie had decided to return to his "home planet", and that he died on the way there.

 Poochie has since been seen once at a funeral in an Itchy & Scratchy cartoon featured in "Little Big Mom".

-In "Treehouse of Horror IX", he skateboards in the road and gets run over by Scratchy driving a car.
+In "Treehouse of Horror IX", he skateboards in the road and gets run over by Scratchy driving a car when he and Itchy are chasing after Bart and Lisa at the time when they were transported into their cartoon.
 However, he survives, only to have his skateboard fall from the sky and hit him in the head.
 He continues to be released in Itchy & Scratchy-related merchandise such as T-shirts in "Fat Man and Little Boy".

 A matrix Poochie appears in "Kill Gil Vols.
 1 & 2" during the Krusty on Ice show, and a Poochie balloon appears in the cartoon in "Funeral for a Fiend".

 Poochie reappeared in The Simpsons Game as a boss on the Grand Theft Scratchy level.